hashicorp/go-checkpoint/README.md

 of this client to see that we're not sending any private information.

-Each Hashicorp application has it's specific configuration option to disable chekpoint calls, but the `CHECKPOINT_DISABLE` makes the underlying checkpoint component itself disabled.
+Each Hashicorp application has it's specific configuration option to disable checkpoint calls, but the `CHECKPOINT_DISABLE` makes the underlying checkpoint component itself disabled.
 For example in the case of packer:
 ```